Taco Bell: Sri Lanka

 In July 2017, Taco Bell opened an outlet in Colombo, Sri Lanka.

 Thailand

-There are branches in Bangkok and Pattaya.
+There are at least 38 branches within the country, most of which are situated in Bangkok, Pattaya, and Chiang Mai.

 Europe

 Bosnia and Herzegovina

 First Taco Bell opened in Ilidža near Sarajevo on October 17, 2024.
 As of December 2024, there is another branch located in Sarajevo City Center.

 Cyprus

 A Taco Bell opened in Cyprus in December 2009 in Limassol in the MY MALL Limassol.
 Additionally there are stores in Paphos, Nicosia and Larnaca.